 Ruhamah Rylander is the Founder/Executive Director of Keturah’s Haven.
-She volunteered at Pregnancy Centers in both Deltona, FL and Katy, Texas from 2003 to 2016, where she saw women who were abused and discarded and left to live on the street while they are pregnant.
-It was while mentoring a young woman at the Pregnancy Center in Katy, who was 8 months pregnant and on the verge of becoming homeless, that God gave her the vision to establish a home specifically for women who are pregnant and homeless in the Katy and surrounding areas.
+She volunteered at Pregnancy Help Centers in both Deltona, Florida and Katy, Texas from 2003 to 2016.
+At these centers is where she saw women who were abused, and discarded, and left to live on the street while they are pregnant.
+It was while mentoring a young woman at the Pregnancy Help Center in Katy, who was 8 months pregnant and on the verge of becoming homeless, that God gave her the vision to establish a home specifically for women who are pregnant and homeless in the Katy, and surrounding areas.

 In preparation for this vision, she and her husband David worked with Life House of Houston who employed them as house parents at their Richmond campus from November 2016 to November 2017.
 During this time, 23 babies were saved from being aborted.
 The house in Richmond was closed after Hurricane Harvey.
 However, the vision remained clear ”there is still a need for a home to be established in the area”.

 Being obedient to the call, she hopes to achieve this vision with assistance from willing hearts and hands.

 Ruhamah and her husband, David presently worship at Parkway Fellowship Church in Richmond, TX where they serve in several ministries.
 They are parents of 6 grown children and 9 grandchildren.
 Her motto is “Trust in the Lord with all your heart and lean not on your own understanding, in all your ways acknowledge Him and He will direct your path.”
 Proverbs 3: 5-6.

 In the April 2017 issue of the Katy Magazine Ruhamah was listed as one of Katy's Top 100 Women.